IndyJoeA/cbpi_BlynkPlugin/README.md

 1. First, make sure you are running the latest version of CraftBeerPi 3.0.
 If not, or if you are not sure, you can perform the update by clicking on the **System** menu and then **System**.
 Click the **Pull Update** button, and then **Confirm**.
 Once you receive a notification that the update was successful, reboot the Raspberry Pi.
 2. Install the Blynk plugin in CraftBeerPi by clicking on the **System** menu and then **Add-on**.
 Find the Blynk plugin and click the **Download** button.
 When the download is complete, you'll see a notification.
 You must now reboot the Raspberry Pi so that the plugin will be loaded into the system.
 3. After the reboot we will need to configure CraftBeerPi to login to your Blynk account.
 Click the **System** menu and then **Parameter**.
 Select the *blynk_authentication_token* option, and enter your token that you received in an email from Blynk.
-4. Now you will have to reboot CraftBeerPi one last time for the connection between CraftBeerPi and Blynk to be complete.
+4. Within sixty seconds the Blynk plugin will try to establish connection between CraftBeerPi and Blynk.
+If it's successful, you will see the device status in the Blynk app change to Online.
+If not, see the Troubleshooting section at the bottom of this page.

 ## Pin Configuration